-If you would prefer to make a pledge by mail, you can of course do this by writing directly to the church and addressing your mail in care of the Treasurer.
+If you would prefer to make a pledge by mail, you can of course do this by writing directly to the church.
 If you’d like to make a pledge in person, you can call our minister, Rev Neal Jones, or our executive director, Richard Fritzson.

 Our church building was constructed in 1991, after a fire consumed nearly all of the previous building.
 In 2014, we launched a five year Building on a Legacy of Love campaign to fund much-needed building repairs and to complete upgrades which would enrich our programs and better support our mission.
 So far we have raised nearly $3.5 million dollars in pledges and the campaign is continuing to accept new pledges even as the implementation work is proceeding.